dolanklock/revit-rooms-to-json/README.md

     * In *Build visual*, the "Number" field should be dragged under "Location".
 Any distinct field can be used, as long as it can act as keys between the data and the room geometries.
     * In *Format your visual* go to Map settings > Map type > Custom map.
 Under *Add a map type* browse for your topojson file.
     * Go back to *Build visual* to link additional data to the floor plan.
 For example, drag the "Area" field under "Color saturation".

+  **NOTE: Data coming from any external source can be linked to the floor plan (i.e imported data from an excel), as long as there is a column field in that external data that will act as the linking key with the field specified under     "Location" under *Build visual*.<br>
+  For example, an external source containing a Number column that correlates with the topjson Number field dragged under "Location"**
  ---
 **EXAMPLE**<br>
 Fields exported from Revit include Number, Level, and Area.
 Area was converted to a decimal number type of data in the *Table view* and used in the slicer visual.
 The slicer is adujsted to highlight rooms matching the specified area range.